ivan-griga/unique-in-collection-validator/README.md

 # unique-in-collection-validator

-This validator validates a form collection using the "All" assertion, and takes an optional parameters :
+This symfony validator validates a form collection using the "All" assertion, and takes an optional parameters :
 1) array of fields which together should be unique;
 2) error message;
 2) error path - field for error message.